 Types of data to classify

 A starting point for developing a data classification policy is assessing the types of data that your organization needs to classify.
 Data that falls into the “sensitive” category needs to be classified, as that piece of information could present risk for the organization depending on its level of sensitivity.
-Some examples of sensitive data include personally identifiable information (PII), protected health information (PHI), payment card industry data security standard (PCI-DSS), and biometric data.
+Some examples of sensitive data include personally identifiable information (PII), protected health information (PHI), payment card information, and biometric data.

 Data classification labels

 The types of data classification levels that an organization would like to use are completely dependent on their own workflows, types of data collected, and the laws and regulations that apply to them.
 In general, these are four classification levels that are commonly used: